Starship flight test 3: Aftermath

 After the launch, SpaceX confirmed that Super Heavy was destroyed at 462 m above sea level over the Gulf of Mexico.
 The status of the payload door test became one of the focuses of unofficial interpretations of the flight in YouTube and news articles, due to a perceived issue seen from the flight video concerning the payload door.
 SpaceX's account of the launch states that the payload test had been a success.

 Gwynne Shotwell, president and chief operating officer of SpaceX, said the company was still investigating the data and what went wrong in the third flight test, but that the fourth flight test could launch soon, possibly by early May.

-NASA chief Bill Nelson praised SpaceX for "a successful test flight".
+NASA administrator Bill Nelson praised SpaceX for "a successful test flight".
 He also stated, "Today we are making great strides through Artemis to return humanity to the Moon - then look onward to Mars."
 SpaceX founder and CEO Elon Musk also praised the team and stated "Starship will take humanity to Mars."

 On March 14, 2024, the FAA declared that a mishap had occurred involving both the upper stage and booster, triggering the start of a SpaceX-led investigation overseen by the FAA.
 The agency's associate administrator for commercial space transportation, Kelvin Coleman, said on March 18 that he did not anticipate any major issues that could delay the investigation.
 Additionally, there was talk for the FAA to begin issuing a "portfolio of launches", authorizing multiple launches rather than a single launch at a time, as part of a broader effort to streamline the launch license process in response to criticism from SpaceX and Congress that the FAA was moving too slow on approving them.
 The next launch license will likely require modification, but Coleman said the FAA may be able to first complete a public safety determination, finding that there were no flaws in critical safety systems on the March launch that would have endangered the safety of the uninvolved public.
 If so, “that would decouple the mishap investigation from the license modification, and that means that we could get the license modification done while the mishap investigation is ongoing.”
 However, both are still needed in order for a launch license to be granted.